Russian ex-deputy defence minister joins Wagner as feud escalates - war bloggers

 While Prigozhin has regularly accused the mainstream military including Defence Minister Sergei Shoigu of incompetence, he has singled out individual commanders for praise.

-On April 29, Prigozhin's press service said he had offered to take on Mizintsev, the day after his reported sacking by the Defence Ministry.
+On April 29, the day after Mizintsev's reported sacking from the Defence Ministry, Prigozhin's press service said he had offered to hire the general.

 Mizintsev, who orchestrated the siege of the Ukrainian city of Mariupol in the early months of the war last year, had only been made deputy defence minister in charge of logistics and supplies last September.